momentohq/client-sdk-javascript/examples/nodejs/lambda-examples/simple-get/README.md

 To deploy the CDK app you will need to have [configured your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html#cli-chap-authentication-precedence).

-You will also need a superuser token generated from the [Momento Console](https://console.gomomento.com).
+You will also need a superuser API key generated from the [Momento Console](https://console.gomomento.com).

 Then run: